John Ferguson Davie: Military career

 in the Grenadier Guards in 1855, and in the same year fought in the Crimean War.
 He later became Lieutenant-Colonel commanding the 1st Devon Militia from 1858 to 1867.

 Political career

 He was elected Liberal MP for Barnstaple at the 1859 general election and held the seat until 1865 when he did not seek re-election.

 Baronetcy

 He inherited the title of Baronet of Creedy upon his father Henry Ferguson Davie's death on 30 November 1885.

 Other activities

-Ferguson Davie was also a Justice of the Peace for Devon, Somerset and Carmarthenshire, a Deputy Lieutenant for Devon and Carmarthenshire, and, in 1873, a High Sheriff of Carmarthenshire.
+Ferguson Davie was also a Justice of the Peace for Devon, Somerset and Carmarthenshire, a Deputy Lieutenant for Devon and Carmarthenshire, and, in 1873, High Sheriff of Carmarthenshire.